 Have a Fast Pass Game Plan on hand

 In the Disney Resort Parks, the Fast Pass system gives every ticket holder a fair chance at taking one of the popular rides without much waiting time.
-Problem is, some of the queues to the Fast Pass machine can take up to an hour, and the more popular rides run out of tickets shortly after the park opens.
+The problem is, some of the queues to the Fast Pass machine can take up to an hour, and the more popular rides run out of tickets shortly after the park opens.

 Getting a Tokyo Disney Fast Pass: The FASTPASS ticketing machines are located beside the ride entrances and you simply have to scan the QR code on your printed e-ticket to receive a Fast Pass with a designated time period printed on it.
 Come back to the ride within the time period for express entry!